Canada

 Current environmental issues affecting the Canadian people: metal smelting, coal-burning utilities, and vehicle emissions impacting agricultural and forest productivity; air pollution and resulting acid rain severely affecting lakes and damaging forests; ocean waters becoming contaminated due to agricultural, industrial, mining, and forestry activities.

-Google maps Canada
+Google Maps Canada

 The capital and other divisions